vertis/vertis-io/_posts/2019-02-07-solving-real-business-issues-as-an-indie-maker.md

 I am excited to see how indie makers can help change the way we look at real estate, an industry normally controlled by highly-paid professionals.
 The maker community has been an invaluable resource in me understanding product development, marketing, and have provided a source of inspiration for me as I embark on my journey to make a difference by building GraphQL360.

-If you want to learn more about virtual reality, or real estate, don’t hesitate to contact me by email!
+If you want to learn more about virtual reality, real estate tech, or how I'm now applying similar approaches to AI/LLM systems through [Far Horizons](https://farhorizons.io), don't hesitate to reach out!